techidaily/site-facebook/source/_posts/8-features-of-workplace-from-facebook-for-collaborative-project-management.md

 ## 7\.
 Audio or Video Call for Seamless Communication

  For a remote or hybrid team, collaborative work is impossible without audio/video calls.
-If you use Workplace From Facebook[for project management](https://www.makeuseof.com/best-free-asana-alternatives-project-management/) , you don’t need to use any additional app for these purposes.
+If you use Workplace From Facebook [for project management](https://www.makeuseof.com/best-free-asana-alternatives-project-management/) , you don’t need to use any additional app for these purposes.
 Making a call to your teammate is just a click away with Workplace.

  Up to 50 team members can join in an audio or video meeting through Workplace from Facebook's meeting feature.
 You can utilize this facility for weekly team meetings or group discussions.